 - Credit Cards (some issuers may not wish to accept them);

 Important note: International investors can only pay through Credit Cards or Bank Wire transfers.

 How does TycoonInvest make money?

-TycoonInvest makes money by charging a commission on the amount of capital raised by the issuer.
-The commission is 3% of the capital raised or $10,500, whichever is greater.
+TycoonInvest makes money by charging a commission on the amount of capital raised, plus an initial set fee.
 This is subject to change at any time and is disclosed in the offering document of the company.